RoadieHQ/marketing-site/content/docs/integrations/snyk/index.md

 ### Step 2: Add the Organization name to Roadie

 Components need `snyk.io/org-id` annotation set in order to work properly.
-Setting correct organisation name will automatically retrieve organization id and use it as a value for this annotation.
+Setting the correct organisation name will automatically retrieve organization id and use it as a value for this annotation.
-This means you will not have to add `snyk.io/org-id` annotation manually for each component but it will be internally retrieved by Roadie using your organisation name.
+This means you will not have to add a `snyk.io/org-id` annotation manually for each component but it will be internally retrieved by Roadie using your organisation name.

 You can set this up in Settings page: